There are so many good gaming laptops available to choose from.

 - RAM:

-- 16GB of RAM: Ideal for running modern games smoothly without hitting performance limits.
+- 16GB of RAM: 16 GB of RAM is ideal for running modern games smoothly without hitting performance limits.

 - Resolution, Refresh Rate, and Panel Types: